 Zero-Turn Mower Maintenance Best Practices

 A properly maintained zero-turn mower can deliver years of reliability, even after having logged several hundred hours.

 Maintain zero-turn mower belts

 Belts are one of the biggest maintenance issues with zero-turn mowers.
 To keep the belts working well, keep the outside of the deck clean and periodically clean the underside of the deck of clippings and debris.
 Keeping the deck clear will help prevent the belts from getting beat up.

 Consider coating the deck and blade with AMSOIL Heavy Duty Metal Protector to keep out water and dirt.
 Be sure to periodically check the pulleys and belts for wear and replace them as needed.

 Spindles are another component that needs attention.
 Commercial-grade zero-turn mowers often require proper greasing of the spindles to ensure the blades rotate properly.

 Grease spindles using AMSOIL Synthetic Water-Resistant Grease to protect against metal-to-metal contact and resist washout in wet conditions, reducing the need for frequent greasing.

 Many commercial-grade zero-turn mowers also use a hydraulic transmission that uses oil pressure to drive the wheels in different directions and at variable speeds.
 Heat exposure leads to sludge and varnish formation that degrades performance, resulting in rough operation and poor control that frustrates operators and leads to hydrostatic transmission wear and expensive repairs.

 To ensure smooth operation, change transmission oil according to manufacturer recommendations.
 Some models may specify a motor oil to keep these high-pressure components protected.
-AMSOIL Premium Protection 20W-50 Synthetic Motor Oil is excellent in these applications.
+AMSOIL 20W-50 Synthetic Hydrostatic Transmission Fluid is excellent in these applications.